Pumpkin Puree Made From Scratch

 The moment the first leaves start changing colors pumpkin season has started!
 You will find pumpkin spice lattes in all coffee shops accompanied with many pumpkin flavored bakes and dishes.
 The pumpkin hype is insane!

-I personally I am a huge fan of everything pumpkin and absolutely love sipping on a pumpkin spice latte.
+I personally am a huge fan of everything pumpkin and absolutely love sipping on a pumpkin spice latte.
 However, to make all those delicious drinks and dishes you need one important ingredient I can not really get here: pumpkin puree!
 As you know me this will not hold me back from making a ton of pumpkin recipes all fall long!
 Making pumpkin puree at home is actually not hard at all.
 You will find me make fresh puree every other week and freezing part of it to keep it fresh for the coming week.

 In this post I will explain to you how to make homemade pumpkin puree so you will never run out or finally can try all the recipes and see what the fuss is all about if you struggle getting this delicious ingredient.